 Vector's AI Engineering team enables researchers and partners in industry, health, and government to accelerate AI deployments that have the potential to unlock transformative benefits.
 Vector's growing team of applied machine learning experts is providing guidance, expertise, and tailored software tools to support Vector's partners in collaborative projects through their robust technological and deep learning expertise and extensive compute capacity.

-A continued emphasis on enhancing Vector's AI infrastructure and software engineering expertise to support world-leading research is enabling Vectoraffiliated researchers to conduct and advance their experiments, pushing the frontiers of AI innovation.

-The team works with these researchers to demonstrate and publish their ground-breaking work through opensource platforms so that more people can benefit from these advances, delivering on Vector's commitment to amplify AI's positive impact for all.

-This work is anchored in a comprehensive approach to integrating responsible AI throughout the organization.
-Focused on developing and promoting state-of-the-art techniques, technologies, and frameworks that are rooted in deep learning, the team advances both engineering and advocacy to improve governance, privacy, fairness, explainability, security, and anti-bias, while also helping to inform public policy for AI.
+Canada's I Jire to A continued emphasis on enhancing Vector's AI infrastructure and software engineering expertise to support world-leading research is enabling Vector- affiliated researchers to conduct and advance their experiments, pushing the frontiers of AI innovation.
+The team works with these researchers to demonstrate and publish their ground-breaking work through open- source platforms so that more people can benefit from these advances, delivering on Vector's commitment to amplify AI's positive impact for all. ıd This work is anchored in a comprehensive approach to integrating responsible AI throughout the organization.
+Focused on developing and promoting state-of-the- art techniques, technologies, and frameworks that are rooted in deep learning, the team advances both engineering and advocacy to improve governance, ition privacy, fairness, explainability, security, and anti-bias, while also helping to inform public policy for AI.